S1ddh4rthaG/RISC-V-Official/README.md

 * [x] Display the contents of the registers, and the memory in the end.
 * [x] Run Bubble Sort written in RISC V instructions.
 * [x] Any programming language can be used. *(programming language used : javascript)*
-* [x] Smulator should support the following RISC-V instructions: ADD/SUB, BNE, JAL(jump),LW/SW
+* [x] Simulator should support the following RISC-V instructions: ADD/SUB, BNE, JAL(jump),LW/SW
 ---

 ## USAGE INSTRUCTIONS/ GUIDE